 Texas Master Naturalist training is conducted by the Central Texas Chapter in the Spring of each year.
 If you are interested in becoming a Texas Master Naturalist and need additional information, you may call Rene Berkhoudt (435) 899-8173, Lynn Fleming (254) 760-4739, Mary Ann Everett (254) 773-9576, or Zoe Rascoe (254) 913-1013.
-The training application form required for registration is available from the selection below in a print version (print the form and complete manually) and an on-line form.
-For the class of 2017, the registration fee is $150.00 per person; the fee includes the cost of the bound Master Naturalist State Curriculum, temporary and permanent name badges, first year’s local chapter dues, and fees for facilities and speakers.
-All those accepted into the training will, as a separate registration, have the opportunity to register on-line as a TPWD volunteer; TPWD requires that volunteers submit to a background check at no cost to the volunteer.
-For additional information about becoming a Texas Master Naturalist, you may email us at email@example.com or you may send your correspondence to:Texas AgriLife ATTN: Texas Master Naturalist, Central Texas Chapter, Rene Berkhoudt 1605 N Main St Belton, TX 76513
+The training application form required for registration is available from the selection below as an on-line form (the registration fee may be delivered or mailed to the address below) and as a version that you print, complete manually and mail or deliver the form and the registration fee to:Texas AgriLife ATTN: Texas Master Naturalist, Central Texas Chapter, Rene Berkhoudt 1605 N Main St Belton, TX 76513

-Have a question, or need more information?
-Click here to send a request to our New Class Coordinator and they will get back with you shortly.
+For additional information about becoming a Texas Master Naturalist, click here to send your request to our New Class Coordinator and they will get back with you shortly.